fchauvel/MAD/README.md

         * Priority / Service differentiation
             * An algorithm that ensures fairness
         * Autoscaling
-            * Delay before workers gets active
+            * Delay before workers gets active,
+            * Expose the metrics in use
         * Actions
             * Probabilistic switch statement, a la 'choice'
     * Clients
         * Multiple clients
         * Workload patterns
  * Bug fixes
-    * timeout activation that fails because the request was not properly paused
-    * recursion that exceeds the maximum depth
  * Examples
     * SensApp example
+    * Grafterizer example
+    * Example for The Architecture Conference .NET microservice
  * Tests
     * Test shutting down workers, they shall first complete there current task
-    * Test that rejection count is not cumulative
     * Test that the simulation call back the display
     * Test for retry in an action list in the parser
     * Test timeouts that are activated after the call to send request (what happen if the request is assign to a worker